flyway/flywaydb.org/documentation/command/undo.md

 ![Undo](/assets/balsamiq/command-undo.png)

-If `target` is specified, Flyway will attempt to undo versioned migrations in the order they were applied until it hits one with a version below the target.
+If `target` is specified, Flyway will attempt to undo versioned migrations in the reverse of their applied order, until it hits one with a version below the target, or one without a corresponding undo migration.
 If `group` is active, Flyway will attempt to undo all these migrations within a single transaction.

 If there is no versioned migration to undo, calling undo has no effect.